danielalcalde/encap/README.md

 # Encap (encapsulate)
 Encap is a simple tool to keep track of computational experiments.
-This program is intended to be used for scientific computing, it is possible to run different experiments in different containers and keep track of the results.
+This program is intended to be used for scientific computing, it makes it easier to run different experiments in different containers and keep track of results.

 It currently has support for:
+* Starting several experiments in parallel
+* Running experiments on SLURM
 * Running experiments locally/remotely through ssh
-* Starting several experiments in parallel
-* Running experiments through SLURM

 If one wants to execute a script instead of writing:
 ```bash